Last updated: May 9, 2026

 Information You Add

-Blood Contacts may store donor names, phone numbers, blood groups, locations, availability notes, and blood need or request activity that you enter in the app.
+Blood Contacts may store donor names, phone numbers, blood groups, areas, availability notes, optional contact photos, and blood need/request activity that you enter in the app.

 Local Storage by Default